Engi-Mary/wine-quality-analysis/README.md

-##🍷 Wine Quality Analysis – Data Science Project
+🍷 Wine Quality Analysis – Data Science Project

 This project explores what makes a red wine “high quality” based on its chemical properties.
 The analysis was created for a food retail company interested in improving its product selection.

-All work is contained in one exploratory notebook and a short slide deck.
+All work is contained in a single exploratory notebook and a short slide deck.

-##🔍 Key Findings
+🔍 Key Findings

 Higher alcohol content → higher quality

-Sulfates also contribute positively
+Sulfates contribute positively to quality

-Volatile acidity has a negative effect
+Volatile acidity has a clear negative effect

 Only ~12% of wines in the dataset are high quality

-Random Forest model achieved 89% accuracy, with lower recall for the minority class (high-quality wines)
+A Random Forest model reached 89% accuracy, with lower recall for the rare high-quality wines (class imbalance)

-These patterns are clearly visible in the visualizations in the notebook.
+These patterns are clearly visible in the visualizations inside the notebook.

-##📊 What’s Inside This Repository
+📊 Repository Contents

-Wine_Analysis.ipynb — full analysis: EDA, correlations, Random Forest, evaluation
+Wein_Analyse.ipynb — full analysis: EDA, correlations, Random Forest model, evaluation

-slides.pdf — short business presentation
+slides.pdf — short business-oriented presentation

 figures/ — exported plots from the notebook

-##📁 Dataset
+📁 Dataset

-Public Wine Quality dataset (UCI ML Repository):
+This project uses the public Wine Quality dataset (red wine only):
 🔗 https://archive.ics.uci.edu/dataset/186/wine+quality

-(Only the red wine data is used.)
+(The raw data is not included in this repository due to licensing.)

-##▶️ How to Run
+▶️ How to Run

-Open the notebook in Google Colab or Jupyter
+Open the notebook in Google Colab or Jupyter Notebook

-Install requirements:
+Install dependencies:

 pip install pandas matplotlib seaborn scikit-learn

 Download the dataset from the link above

-Run all cells
+Run all cells in the notebook

 ## 👩‍💻 About Me